zacanger/zeelib/README.md

 z.camelCaseToLispCase('thisString')
 ```

-You can also import individual functions.
+You can also import individual functions (recommended).

 ```javascript
 import c from 'zeelib/lib/colorize'